 WeightWatchers

-The WeightWatchers programme is centered on overall wellness – including sleep, mindset, and fitness habits – as well as losing weight.
+The WeightWatchers programme is centred on overall wellness – including sleep, mindset, and fitness habits – as well as losing weight.
 It offers various services including customised plans, over 2,000 recipes, live Q&As, and support from expert coaches.

 Final thoughts…